svetasmirnova/runstypy/README.md

 If you provide a file with expected or not expected STDOUT or STDERR content, you can use regular expressions.
 In this case, parameter `isre` should be explicitly set to `true`.

 If your tests create artefacts that can affect further tests, you can use cleanup action to remove those artefacts.
-You can define any scriptable task in the cleanup actions.
+You can define any scriptable task in the cleanup section.

+## Environment

+If you want to run the script in the layout that is different from the default, use environment variables:

+- `SNIPPETS`: path to the snippets directory
+- `TESTS`: path to the tests directory
+- `SUPPORT_FILES`: path to the support-files directory
+- `TMP_DIR`: name of the temporary directory

+All paths should be relative to the project root.